Inncee81/sonic-pi-autocomplete/README.md

 Add `x = ` in front to get something like this: `x = play :c4, attack: 0.01, ....`

-Try typing `control`, you should be able to see `x` as a `:beep` synth instance.
-Now you'll be able to see what parameters you can control or slide for :beep.
+Try typing `control` on a new line, you should be able to see `x` as a `:beep` synth instance.
+Now you'll be able to see what parameters you can control or slide for `:beep`.

 This works for all synths, the most recent `use_synth` available in the current scope will determine the synth played.
 This also works if you use `x = synth :tb303, :c4, attack: 0.01` or whatever function that returns a synth instance.

+### Parsing directives

-Sometimes, you may want to use `control` a lot, and you end up doing a helper function like this:
+Sometimes, you may want to use `control` a lot, and you end up defining a helper function like this:

 ```ruby
 def c(*args)